-I am a body-centered health practitioner and guide who integrates my experience as an RN, health coach, advocate and Nia teacher to guide people on their path to healing.
-Facing a chronic illness opened my eyes to the critical role toxins, pathogens and viruses play in chronic and life-threatening illness.
+I am a body-centered health practitioner and guide who integrates my experience as an RN, health coach, advocate and movement instructor to guide people on their path to healing.
+Facing a chronic health condition opened my eyes to the critical role toxins and pathogens play in chronic and life-threatening illnesses.
 It is my purpose to shine a light on this information and provide the tools, information and support so people can be empowered to heal.

 Most of my work now focuses on volunteering in my community to address issues around unsafe consumer products and indoor air pollution that contribute to chronic and life-threatening disease.
-I have a special interest in advocating and supporting people with environmental illness including Multiple Chemical Sensitivity which myself and 2 children have been healing from.
-And thanks to an amazing energy medicine practitioner I now have the energy to commit more to this work.
+I have a special interest in advocating and supporting people with toxin injuries as myself and 2 children have been healing from Multiple Chemical Sensitivity caused from a toxic flooring finish.

-Movement, food as medicine, community, and healthcare navigation are the foundations of my practice.
-With over 20 years of being in healthcare and experiencing western, alternative, integrative and functional medicine alongside a disabling chronic illness, I have come to have a deeper understanding of the system as well as the suffering that many with an unexplained chronic illness face.
+Energy medicine, movement, food as medicine, community, and healthcare navigation are the foundations of my practice.
+With over 20 years of being in healthcare and experiencing western, alternative, integrative, functional and energy medicine alongside a disabling chronic health condition, I have come to have a deeper understanding of the system as well as the suffering that many with an unexplained chronic illness face.
 I understand the work, strength, compassion and support that is required to heal and am here to serve you in any way I can along your path.